Table of Contents

 We’ve all experienced team relationship breakdowns, especially at work in our teams and organizations.
 We try to address those team relationship breakdowns by implementing teamwork and trust-building exercises, style assessments and communication processes.
 But so often, those relationship breakdowns don’t experience any permanent shift.
 Why is that?

-This article will address everything about team relationships and help you figure out exactly where and how obstacles surface for your organization through a powerful diagnostic model that has helped thousands of teams diagnose the root cause of their issues so that their conflicts can be solved for good.
+This article will help you figure out exactly where and how obstacles surface for your organization through a powerful diagnostic model that has helped thousands of teams diagnose the root cause of their issues so that their conflicts can be solved for good.

 There are four areas in which team relationship breakdowns can occur: the ends, the means, the coordination and relationships.
 Let’s take a look at each one in detail.